fusky-labs/fursuit-detector-web/README.md

 py server-api.py
 ```

-It doesn't matter if you start the Python server then Next.js, or vice versa;
+It doesn't matter if you start the Python server first then Next.js after, or vice versa;
 as long as both servers are up and running, you're good to go!

 ----

 <small><b>© 2021-22, created by thatITfox & skepfusky, MIT license</b></small>